What is in this leaflet

 If you miss a dose

-- It is very important that you do not miss a dose of this medicine
+- It is very important that you do not miss a dose of this medicine.

-Things you should do
+Things you must do

 Tell any other doctors, dentists, and pharmacists who are treating you that you are being given KEYTRUDA.